robstave/Meowcards/cards/go/go-qz2-b.md

 What pattern does context.Context enable in Go applications?

-A) Singleton pattern
+- A. Singleton pattern
-B) Factory method pattern
+- B. Factory method pattern
-C) Request-scoped values and cancellation
+- C. Request-scoped values and cancellation
-D) Aspect-oriented programming
+- D. Aspect-oriented programming

 ### Back

-**C) Request-scoped values and cancellation**
+**C. Request-scoped values and cancellation**

 The context.Context type provides a standardized way to carry deadlines, cancellation signals, and request-scoped values across API boundaries and between goroutines, enabling graceful shutdowns and resource cleanup in distributed systems.